 Since 1999, Dr. Kenneth Tupper has researched psychedelics as tools for learning and healing from many angles.

 For nearly two decades, Dr. Tupper has looked at psychedelic plants and substances through the lenses of public health, politics, education and economics, among others.
+He also does research on public, professional and school-based drug education, as well as drug checking as a public health intervention.
 Below is a selection of his contributions to academic journals.
 For his press and op-ed column, click here.

 Argento, E., Strathdee, S. A., Tupper, K. W., Braschel, M., Wood, E., & Shannon, K. (2017).
 Does psychedelic drug use reduce risk of suicidality?
 Evidence from a longitudinal community-based cohort of marginalised women in a Canadian setting.
 BMJ Open, 7, e016025. doi:10.1136/bmjopen-2017-016025